lanaf129/Int_SQL_Project/README.md

 - Use lookalike modeling to find and acquire customers similar to your high-value base.

-- Optimize country-specific strategies
+- Optimize country-specific strategies.
 Churn rates and customer volumes vary by country, such as language-specific onboarding and country-specific promotions or incentives.

 - Investigate what’s working (support channels, user behavior patterns) for countries with better retention.